 Page 8, line 40.
 I would not refer to the "treatment process" under the heading or "Randomization".
 Rather delete or rephrase as "The first part of figure 1 shows ..."

 We thank the reviewer for this helpful comment.
-The text has thus been amended as follows:
+In response, the following text has been moved to the start of the next sub-heading:

-The following text has been moved to the start of the next sub-heading, “A flowchart of the trial treatment intervention process is shown in Figure 1”.
+“A flowchart of the trial treatment intervention process is shown in Figure 1”.

 Page 8, line 47: Trial treatment, I would rather rename to Trial treatment period